reposense/RepoSense/docs/DeveloperGuide.md

 `System` contains the classes that interact with the Operating System and external processes.
  * [`CommandRunner`](/src/main/java/reposense/system/CommandRunner.java) creates processes that executes commands on the terminal.
 It consists of many *git* commands.
  * [`LogsManager`](/src/main/java/reposense/system/LogsManager.java) uses the `java.util.logging` package for logging.
 The `LogsManager` class is used to manage the logging levels and logging destinations.
 Log messages are output through: `Console` and to a `.log` file.
  * [`DashboardServer`](/src/main/java/reposense/system/DashboardServer.java) starts a server to display the dashboard on the browser.
-It uses the `net.freeutils.httpserver` package for starting a server.
+It depends on the `net.freeutils.httpserver` package.

 ### Model